James Francis Edward Keith

 James Francis Edward Keith (in later years Jakob von Keith; 11 June 1696 – 14 October 1758) was a Scottish soldier and Generalfeldmarschall of the Royal Prussian Army.
 As a Jacobite he took part in a failed attempt to restore the Stuart Monarchy to Britain.
 When this failed, he fled to Europe, living in France, and then Spain.
 He joined the Spanish and eventually the Russian armies and fought in the Anglo-Spanish War and the Russo-Swedish War.
 In the latter he participated in the conquest of Finland and became its viceroy.
 Subsequently, he participated in the coup d'état that put Elizabeth of Russia on the throne.

 He subsequently served in the Prussian army under Frederick the Great, where he distinguished himself in several campaigns.
 He died during the Seven Years' War at the Battle of Hochkirch.
 He received the Black Eagle Order and is memorialised on the Equestrian statue of Frederick the Great.

 Early life

-Keith was born on 11 June 1696 at Inverugie Castle near Peterhead, the second son of William Keith.
+Keith was born on 11 June 1696 at Inverugie Castle near Peterhead, the second son of Mary Drummond and William Keith.
 His father, was the 9th Earl Marischal of Scotland, was a Knight of the Order of the Thistle, and a member of the Privy Council of James Francis Edward Stuart.
 His mother, Mary Drummond, was daughter of James Drummond, 4th Earl of Perth (1648–1716), and his first wife, Lady Jane Douglas, the fourth daughter of William Douglas, 1st Marquess of Douglas.

-His parents, committed Jacobites, named him after the Great Pretender.
+His parents, committed Jacobites, named him after the Old Pretender.
 He and his brother George (1692/93–1778) were educated by a kinsman, the historian and bishop Robert Keith.
 After briefly attending the University of Aberdeen, James traveled to study at the University of Edinburgh in preparation for the legal profession.
 Keith was a keen freemason.